When you’re getting ready to sell your home, the bathrooms might be the last place you think about actually staging.

 You can check Amazon for cheap bathroom hardware options.
 It shouldn’t run you more than $30, and you can choose from finishes such as oil-rubbed bronze, flat black, polished chrome or satin nickel, and from shapes including T-bar and mushroom knob.

 Struggling to choose a hardware?
-For a breakdown on choosing the right hardware finish, check out this great guide from Schlage, a trusted lock and hardware manufacturer that’s been around since 1920.
+Ask your real estate agent what styles are trending in your area right now.
+And for a breakdown on choosing the right hardware finish, check out this great guide from Schlage, a trusted lock and hardware manufacturer that’s been around since 1920.

 Stage Your Bathroom With Items that Marry Form and Function